Magnetism in Gemstones

 Afghanistan, 7.23ct, SI 230

-Violet and Purple: Violet and purple colors in copper-bearing Tourmaline result from a combination of pink color from manganese (Mn3+) and blue color from copper (Cu2+).
-Manganese in the valence state of Mn2+ is also present in significant concentrations, as evidenced by the strong magnetic response of the violet pear shown below.
+Violet, Lavender and Purple: Violet, lavender and purple colors in copper-bearing Tourmaline result from a combination of pink color from manganese (Mn3+) and blue color from copper (Cu2+).
+Manganese in the valence state of Mn2+ can also be present in significant concentrations, as evidenced by the strong magnetic response of the violet pear shown below right.
 Cryptic manganese (Mn2+) ions can be responsible for strong magnetic susceptibilities without contributing yellow color.
-Heat treatment is routinely applied to violet, purple, pink and red and copper-bearing Tourmalines to drive out pink color caused by Mn3+ (Abduriyim et. al., 2006), leaving only colorless Mn2+ and the desired blue color caused by copper.
+Heat treatment is routinely applied to violet, lavender, purple, pink and red and copper-bearing Tourmalines to drive out pink color caused by Mn3+ (Abduriyim et. al., 2006), leaving only colorless Mn2+ and the desired blue color caused by copper.
 Heat changes the valence state of manganese from Mn3+ (pink) to Mn2+ (colorless, cryptic).